notes

 The command codex-send-command reads a command from the minibuffer and sends it to the Codex instance for the current project.
 Input history is maintained in codex-command-history.
 With a prefix argument, the cursor switches to the Codex buffer after sending.

 Programmatic callers that already know the target session can use the same terminal ordering through codex--send-command-to-buffer.
-It types the command into that specific Codex buffer, selects the buffer’s window, then submits it by calling codex--terminal-send-return interactively.
+It sends the command text literally to that specific Codex buffer, selects the buffer’s window, then submits it by calling codex--terminal-send-return interactively.
+Literal sending preserves tabs and other text that would otherwise be interpreted as Emacs or Codex key bindings.
 Dollar commands trigger Codex’s skill completion UI, so they receive the additional Return events needed to accept the skill completion and submit the resulting prompt.

 The command codex-send-command-with-context works like codex-send-command but appends a file reference (in @file:line format) to the command.
 If a region is active, it includes the line range of the region.
 This is particularly useful when you want to direct Codex’s attention to a specific location in your code.